JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="AddMonths"></a>AddMonths

-Adds the specified number of months to this **CPowerTime** object.
+Adds the specified number of months to this **CPowerTime** object. ' The valid values for this member are 1 through 12.
 You can subtract months by using a negative number.

 ```
 SUB AddMonths (BYVAL nMonths AS LONG)